64kramsystem/personal_notes/gnuplot.md

 # Print tics only for the dataset values; best to `set offset graph` (see relative above)
 #
-plot 'results.dat' using 2:3:xtic(2):ytic(3) with linespoints
+plot 'results.dat' using 2:3:xtic(2)         with linespoints # tics only on x, not y plot 'results.dat' using 2:3:xtic(2):ytic(3) with linespoints
 ```